-Carly Rae Jepsen appears to tease release of 'Dedicated Side B' | NME
+Carly Rae Jepsen teases release of 'Dedicated Side B' | NME

-Carly Rae Jepsen has sent fans into a frenzy by appearing to confirm the forthcoming release of ‘Dedicated Side B’.
+Carly Rae Jepsen has sent fans into a frenzy by appearing to confirm the forthcoming release of ‘Dedicated Side B’ – a companion release to her 2019 album, ‘Dedicated’.

-Taking to social media, Jepsen posted a video showing tweets and messages from fans asking for the B side to her 2019 album ‘Dedicated’ before displaying the album title, made up of only the letter B.
+Taking to social media on May 20, Jepsen posted a video showing tweets and messages from fans asking for the B-side to ‘Dedicated’ before displaying the album title, made up of only the letter B.

 — Carly Rae Jepsen (@carlyraejepsen) May 20, 2020